Updated April 9, 2019

 - Inbound and outbound firewall rules

-Most of the networking entities in GCP, such as load balancers, firewall rules, and routing tables, have global scope.
+Most of the networking entities in Google Cloud, such as load balancers, firewall rules, and routing tables, have global scope.
 More importantly, networks themselves have a global scope.
 This means that you can create a single private IP space that is global, without having to connect multiple private networks and manage those spaces separately.
 Due to this single, global network, your Compute Engine instances can be addressed within your network by both IP address and name.

-GCP offers two Network Service Tiers: Standard Tier, and Premium Tier.
+Google Cloud offers two Network Service Tiers: Standard Tier, and Premium Tier.

 The default, Premium Tier, delivers traffic using Google's global network, with high performance.